What is Content? It’s not Your Sales Copy

 - it’s eye opening and intriguing.

-Once the people love your content they will buy your real life products and services.
 In rare cases regular visitors may love your content so much that they will be ready to pay for it.

 It’s not necessarily the same people who read and spread the content but others who trust them.